INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Introduction

-In summary, we make the following contributions: \begin{enumerate}[label=\arabic*)] \item We propose INHerit-SG, a hierarchical scene graph framework that organizes the map as a RAG-style, language-indexed knowledge base.
-By retaining visual features for perceptual grounding while treating natural language as the semantic anchor, the map becomes directly compatible with human reasoning and complex queries. \item We design an asynchronous dual-process architecture with an event-triggered update mechanism.
-INHerit-SG decouples geometric segmentation from semantic reasoning and reorganizes the graph only when meaningful semantic events occur, enabling scalable, incremental mapping. \item We develop an interpretable closed-loop retrieval pipeline that enforces logical constraints through LLM parsing and VLM-based verification, significantly improving reliability for complex queries beyond similarity-based retrieval. \item We construct HM3DSem-SQR, a dataset to test high-level reasoning and fine-grained retrieval, including logical negations, spatial relationships, and complex attribute constraints. \textit{Source code and dataset will be released to benefit the community.} \end{enumerate}
+\begin{enumerate}[1)] \item We propose INHerit-SG, a systematic RAG-oriented architecture that bridges 3D environments and foundation models.
+It establishes a comprehensive knowledge base covering hierarchical node representation, an event-triggered update scheme, and a structured retrieval mechanism, natively aligning spatial data with LLM indexing habits. \item We present an interpretable retrieval pipeline that enables explicit logical and spatial reasoning by coupling LLM-based constraint parsing, GraphRAG-driven spatial dependency retrieval, and VLM(Visual Language Model)-based visual verification. \item We construct HM3DSem-SQR, a benchmark for high-level reasoning and fine-grained retrieval, featuring logical negations, multiple spatial relationships, and complex attribute constraints.
+Source code and datasets will be released to benefit the community. \end{enumerate}